ArthurZey/arthurzey.github.io/_pages/stubs/physical-fitness.md

 The basic figure that I start with is my "maintenance calories".
 This is _not_ basal metabolic rate; this is the number of calories I need to consume to maintain my weight, _given my typical activity levels_.
 For me, that's roughly 3500 to 4000 calories.
 (Yes, I have an unusually high metabolism!)
 I discovered this through scrupulous tracking of calories and weight, putting the data in a spreadsheet, and fitting some curves!
 I err on the side of fewer calories, so I peg that at 3500.

 I've found that, regardless of whether I'm cutting or bulking, since I'm limiting my caloric intake (yes, even on a bulk, so as to not put on too much fat!), I benefit from having a weekly feast day of unlimited calories.
-It's "feast" not "cheat" for conceptual/linguistic/psychological reasons, particularly because it's an intentional part of the plan, not a departure from it.
+It's "feast", not "cheat", for conceptual/linguistic/psychological reasons, particularly because it's an intentional part of the plan, not a departure from it.

 To lose or synthesize a pound of flesh, it's about 3500 calories deficit or surplus, respectively.
 On cuts and bulks, I project about a pound per week change; anything faster seems to not work well for me.
 So my daily average on a cut has to be 3000, and my daily average on a bulk has to be 4000.